vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 Our goal for today's article is to add three functions to our Cat List data source:
 1. `AddMyNumbers`, which returns the sum of two numbers.
-1. `PrintMyTableToLog`, which prints the data source's data to the log.
+1. `PrintMyTableToLog`, which prints a table to the log.
 1. `GetACat`, which returns the data for a cat named Tom.

 Each functions demonstrates a different concept about custom data source functions.